everythingajw/shfs/README.md

 I have not yet run any performance tests on this, but let's be real here.
 This will never be performant.

+## Usage

+There's tons of stuff you can do.
+I mean, what can you do with "normal" filesystem?
+If you can do it on a normal filesystem you can do it here (big maybe).

+1. Create an shfs filesystem: `shfs mkfs ./path/to/filesystem`
+2. Write to it: `shfs write ./file/on/host/filesystem name-in-shfs`
+3. Read the file back to stdout: `shfs read file-in-shfs`

 ## How it works

 Filesystem-wide metadata is stored at offset zero of the entire disk.
 This includes: